-It is a requirement that all close boarded fencing and fencing with fitted kick / toe boards includes a hole 100 x 100mm every 10m to allow hedgehogs and other small mammals continued access across the site (refer to drawing 1628 104D Enclosure Layout).
+It is a requirement that all fencing includes a hole 100 x 100mm every 10m to allow hedgehogs and other small mammals access across the site.

 Wherever possible, mitigation should not be placed within gardens of new houses.
-This is to ensure that mitigation cannot be removed (either deliberately or accidentally) by a third party and is available for monitoring and maintenance.
+This is to ensure that mitigation cannot be removed (either deliberately or accidentally) and is available for monitoring and maintenance.